saltstack-formulas/gerrit-formula/README.rst

 ``gerrit``
 ----------

 Install gerrit and start up the gerrit service.

+Currently tested under:
+- Debian 8.3 Jessie
-(Currently tested under Ubuntu 14.04 LTS).
+- Ubuntu 14.04 LTS

 For a list of all available options, look at: `gerrit/defaults.yaml` - also have a look at the pillar.example and map.jinja.